PseudoInsider/autoRecognition/README.md

 License

 	This project is licensed under the MIT License.
- 	If you use this app or the underlying methods in your research, please cite our paper Huan, C., & Wang, L. (forthcoming).
+ 	If you use this app or the underlying methods in your research, please cite our work:
+  		Huan, C., & Wang, L. (forthcoming).
 The application of language model fine-tuning techniques to local grammar: Automated recognition of evidentials.
 Foreign Languages and their Teaching.
 		Huan, C., & Wang, L., 2025.
 Discourse Communication Effectiveness Evaluation System for Information Source.
 Github.
 Available at https://github.com/PseudoInsider/autoRecognition.git